 I began my acquaintance with Jimi Hendrix with a chip on my shoulder thanks to Lady Bird Johnson.

 It all started one drizzly Sunday afternoon in San Francisco when I was eight years old.
 Like most little girls, I could be a whiny little bitch, so I spent all afternoon moaning that there was nothing to do and I hated the stupid rain and I’m tired of playing with my dollies and all the usual crap that support my life choice to never, ever have a fucking kid.
 My dad, desperately struggling for inspiration at this point, suddenly brightened up and said, “I know!
 Let’s watch a movie!”
-I didn’t really want to watch a movie. but I think I was getting pretty tired of my annoying little self by then, so I snuffled and said in a broken and manipulative little girl voice, “Okay.”
+I didn’t really want to watch a movie, but I think I was getting pretty tired of my annoying little self by then, so I snuffled and said in a broken and manipulative little girl voice, “Okay.”

-I don’t remember the name of the movie, but it was a second feature noir film with Paul Douglas (or somebody that looked like Paul Douglas).
+I don’t remember the name of the movie, but it was a second-feature noir film with Paul Douglas (or somebody who looked like Paul Douglas).
 I liked Paul Douglas because he was in “Angels in the Outfield,” a hokey baseball film that I considered the height of filmmaking at that period in my aesthetic development.
 Anyway, in this one scene, Paul Douglas is driving one of those bulbous old sedans down the filmed road shown in the rear window and reached over for his pack of cigarettes.
 He took one out, realized it was his last one and . . . crumpled the pack and threw it out the window!

 I gasped!
 “Daddy, he’s littering!”
 I cried.